azat-co/practicalnode/chapter11/chapter11.md

 	***Figure 11-1.** The response to a successful `$ heroku login` command*

-4. If everything went well, to create a Heroku application inside your specific project folder, you should be able to run
+4. If everything went well, to create a Heroku application inside your specific project folder, you should be able to run:

 		$ heroku create